Skip to main content

 • Engage the Community: Create opportunities for open dialogue and shared learning.
 Foster a safe environment for discussing beliefs and doubts without fear of judgment.
 Encourage diverse participation to enrich the learning experience.

 • Encourage Continuous Learning: Promote a culture of continuous learning and growth.
-Encourage congregants to explore new ideas, question their beliefs, and seek deeper understanding.
-Provide resources and support for their theological journey.
+Encourage congregants to explore new ideas, question their beliefs, and seek deeper understanding with prayer, Scripture and sound Christian counsel.
+Provide resources and support throughout their theological journey.

 Join Us on This Journey